zraymene/aadl3_helper_extension/README.md

 AAD3 Helper Extension is an open-source Chrome extension which automates the registration process of the AAD3 housing program.

 > [!CAUTION]
 > The purpose of this extension is to minimize the time spent on the website (auto filling) & lowering the rates of errors while typing.
-The extension mimics the human actions of refreshing and input filling only by using the public API of [Chrome Extension](https://developer.chrome.com/docs/extensions) which allows the enhancing of the browsing experience.
+The extension mimics the human actions of refreshing and input filling only, by using the public API of [Chrome Extension](https://developer.chrome.com/docs/extensions) which allows the enhancing of the browsing experience.
 It doesn't communicate in any means with the website nor it tries to exploit any vulnerability.

 <p align="center">
   <img height="460" src="res/extension_preview.PNG">